mpi-forum/mpi-forum.github.io/meetings/2019/03/logistics.md

 ### Meeting Registration

-The registration covers snacks at the meeting on Monday, Tuesday Wednesday, and Thursday lunch on Tuesday and Wednesday, and the meeting logistics.
+The registration covers snacks at the meeting on Monday, Tuesday Wednesday, and Thursday lunch on Tuesday, Wednesday, and Thursday and the meeting logistics.

 Advanced registration is required all meetings.